 If you’ve beaten the game and want more, or just gotten stuck, be sure to check out some spoilers on the Wiki.
 There’s a lot of fairly difficult to trigger occurrences that are well worth seeing.

-If you’ve played Yume Nikki and enjoyed it, let everyone know what you thought in the comments below!
+If you’ve played the game and enjoyed it, let everyone know what you thought in the comments below!

 Need More To Play?